Charlie22911/Matrix-Art/docs/wiki/draw.md

 Folder path for the saved drawing.
 Defaults to `Drawings`.

 Existing folders are offered through a datalist.
-You can type a new folder path directly.
+New folder paths can be typed directly.

 ## Drawing tools